 Tomatoes are one of the few foods that have more nutrient availability after they are cooked or processed in some way (and by processed I don’t mean concentrated, mixed with sugar and called ketchup).

-Now, most of us know that tomatoes are loaded with lycopene, an essential phytonutrient for keeping our prostates healthy.
-Since most of us over here don’t have prostates, we likely know men that do, and here are a few more tomato tidbits for you.
+Now, many of us know that tomatoes are loaded with lycopene, an essential phytonutrient – and here are some tomato health tidbits for you.

 Health Benefits of Tomatoes